Copyright © 2004-2012 Kevin L. Mitchell <firstname.lastname@example.org>

 CAP takes a single

-required subcommand, optionally followed by a single parameter of space-separated capability
+required subcommand, optionally followed by a single parameter.
+Each subcommand defines any

 The subcommands for